 Did you also envy the child in class who could memorize everything, for whom any test or exam was a piece of cake due to a good memory?
 Did you also think this enviable person was much smarter than you?

-Science has just proven this wrong!
+Science has shown this may be wrong!

 Forgetting is just as important as remembering